phoenixlzx/telegram-stickerimage-bot/README.md

 StickerImageBot
 ===============

 Bot to export telegram stickers to images.
+[Here is a sample one to play with (Not sure it's running)](https://telegram.me/stickerset2packbot)

 **Due to the limitation and lack of Telegram API/Documentation, You MUST send all stickers you want to export.**